Table of Contents

 - Notes on OS dependencies

 You can find the open issues in the github issue tracker.
-Comparatively easy ones are marked Good Volunteer Task.
+Comparatively easy ones are marked good first issue.
 If you’re starting work on something, post a comment to let others know and seek feedback on your plan where appropriate.

 Once you’ve got a working branch, you can open a pull request.
 All changes in your pull request must have thorough unit test coverage, pass our tests, and be compliant with the coding style.